Music of the Scream franchise

 The Scream slasher franchise has generated several soundtrack albums.
-American composer Marco Beltrami composed the film scores for the first four films in the series (and for the seventh in active development), while Brian Tyler has composed the film series since.
+American composer Marco Beltrami composed the film scores for the first four films in the series and the seventh film, while Brian Tyler has composed the fifth and sixth films with co-composer Sven Faulconer who did the latter.
+Jeremy Zuckerman who composed the television series based on the film series.

 Scream (1996)

 The original soundtrack for Scream was released on December 17, 1996, by TVT Records, and features 11 songs and a piece from the film's musical score.
 Most of the tracks heard are appeared in various scenes in the film, especially the Alice Cooper version of "School's Out" appeared in the film following the closure of Woodsboro high school, but it was replaced with a cover version of the song by The Last Hard Men on the album.
 An acoustic cover of Blue Öyster Cult's "Don't Fear the Reaper", performed by Gus Black, plays softly in the background while Sidney and Billy discuss their relationship.
 The song was also one of the few songs featured in John Carpenter's Halloween, a film to which Scream makes repeated homage.
 The song "Red Right Hand" by Nick Cave and the Bad Seeds, heard in the first film, is also used in Scream 2, Scream 3 and Scream (2022).
 Nick Cave performs a version of the track written specifically for Scream 3 in that film.
 An alternate version of the music video "Drop Dead Gorgeous" by Republica, featuring clips from the film, was shown on music networks such as MTV.
 Although the song can be heard in the film, it is only included in the European edition of the soundtrack album.
 The song was also used in one of the film's television commercials.

 The Scream score by Marco Beltrami was released by Varèse Sarabande on July 14, 1998, on a CD titled "Scream/Scream 2", which also contained tracks from the score of Scream 2.
 The release consisted of only six tracks—"Sidney's Lament", "Altered Ego", "A Cruel World", "Trouble in Woodsboro", "Chasing Sidney", and "NC-17"—with a runtime of only 12 minutes, compared to over an hour of music made for the film and the more common 30–45 minutes of music found in other original scores.
 Some reviewers felt the restricted runtime was a result of the high cost of releasing a composer's music commercially, combined with Varèse Sarabande's unwillingness to pay.
 The track "NC-17" was named after the censorship battles over the film.